Many airlines now have initiatives and tools to make flying less stressful.

 Why you should give yourself some Headspace when you travel

 Even for those of us who fly regularly, traveling is still a stressful experience.
 Especially if things don’t always go according to plan.
-Flight delays, security hassles, unhealthy food and busy, noisy airports make flying a challenge for our bodies and minds.
+Flight delays, security hassles, unhealthy food, and busy, noisy airports make flying a challenge for our bodies and minds.

-If you feel a little anxious during takeoff or landing (many of us do), the Singles section of the Headspace app contains guided meditations that might just help you get the headspace you need next time you fly.
+If you feel a little anxious during takeoff or landing (many of us do), the Singles section of the Headspace app contains guided meditations that might just help you get the Headspace you need next time you fly.
 Search for the meditation “Fear of Flying” to help ease those nerves.

-I’ve been trying out a variety of Headspace singles and packs over the past few months and I haven’t found one I don’t like yet.
+I’ve been trying out a variety of Headspace singles and packs over the past few months, and I haven’t found one I don’t like yet.
 I’m currently working my way through a 30-day stress pack.
 I can feel myself getting better at meditating each day.
-I also find the meditation sessions not just effective but super easy to do.
+I also find the meditation sessions not just practical but super easy to do.
 They’re not long, 10 minutes at most, so you can pop on some earphones and unwind almost anywhere.

 Have you tried Headspace?
 What are some of your favorite meditations?
-Let us know in the comments below and don’t forget to tag #ITravelWell next time you fly!
+Let us know in the comments below, and don’t forget to tag #ITravelWell next time you fly!